top of page

 Comparison of Key Factors: Marketplace vs. Own Online Store—exploring reach, control, costs, competition, trust, data access, and tech/regulation to determine the best fit for SME's e-com strategy.

-SMEs often weigh these factors and increasingly adopt a multi-channel strategy to balance reach, control, and profitability in Poland’s evolving e-commerce landscape
+SMEs often weigh these factors and increasingly adopt a multi-channel strategy to balance reach, control, and profitability in Poland’s evolving e-commerce landscape.

 Globally, the outlook for SMEs choosing between marketplaces and their own online stores varies by region.
 In Asia and South/Central America, marketplaces overwhelmingly dominate e-commerce, accounting for over 95% of sales, due to their scalability, trust, and logistics advantages.
 In contrast, North America and Europe see a more balanced split: online stores generate about 53–54% of e-commerce income, while marketplaces account for 46–47%.

 Western consumers tend to trust individual brands and benefit from better logistics, making standalone stores more attractive.
 However, worldwide, marketplaces are gaining ground and now represent 72% of global e-commerce revenue, a share that continues to grow.
-SMEs everywhere are increasingly adopting hybrid strategies to leverage the strengths of both channels
+SMEs everywhere are increasingly adopting hybrid strategies to leverage the strengths of both channels.

 Conclusion